 Schmuck Bait: When Eineus's "sister" shows up in episode 9 and vows to defeat Eitarou Sakuma and bring Eineus home, Sakuma lies and tells her that Hapsiel is Sakuma, and that she should defeat him.
 Each time she comes back, she gradually grows more and more purplish and weaker, and at the end can barely walk out of the room as Sakuma continues goading her.

-Serious Business: Magician's Academy, the only place in the world that puts most of its students through a Death Course to decide the next school uniform.
+Serious Business: Magician's Academy is the only place in the world that puts most of its students through a Death Course to decide the next school uniform.
 The guy who won the last 2 times cheats and wins again.

 Shapeshifting: Falce can change between all kinds of (generally stick-like) forms.
 Size is also free game, too — She appears as a pencil in a few episodes, shrinks to around 3 inches tall in another so she can get more enjoyment out of a can of soda, etc etc. Her natural forms are of a cute horned girl, and a magic staff that looks like it belongs in Phantasy Star Online.

-Overlaps with Superpowered Good Side, since Sakuma is undoubtedly a good guy, but his real identity as the The King of Poison, Samael clearly proves he is not the kind of person you would want to mess with even if you're God's Left Hand, Gabriel or Satan's Right Hand, Agaliarept themselves, something they discover rather quickly.
+Overlaps with Superpowered Good Side, since Sakuma is undoubtedly a good guy, but his real identity as the The King of Poison, Samael clearly proves he is not the kind of person you would want to mess with even if you're God's Left Hand, Gabriel or Satan's Right Hand, Agaliarept themselves, something they discover quickly.

-The Power of Love: Metallis' backup power source.
-Alongside a car battery. ...
+Metallis' backup power source, alongside a car battery. ...
 Mostly the car battery.

 Throw the Dog a Bone: Metallis, the previously-mentioned Chew Toy, gets a chance to shine when he falls in love with Suzuka, and ends up saving the day in spectacular fashion.
 Whatever the universe had against Metallis transfers onto George.